Code-Institute-Submissions/MikesCodingCreations-Portfolio3/README.md

    python run.py

 ## Testing
+- PEP8 validator service was used to validate the Python app to ensure it complies PEP8 style conventions.

 ### Link works / Can reach deployed site
 - Expetected:
-  - The game should open via the deployed Heroku link
+  - The game should open via the deployed Heroku link.
 - Tested by:
-  - Clicking on the deployed link: https://mikes-battleship-game.herokuapp.com/
+  - Visiting the deployed Heroki link: https://mikes-battleship-game.herokuapp.com/
-- Works?
-Yes
+- Works:
+  - Yes, you can access the app through the link with no issues.
-- Any known issues?
-No
+- Any known issues:
+  - No. The app runs via the link.

 ### Run Program starts the python game/app
 - Expetected:
-  - The game should run / the welcome message and menu options are displayed
+  - The game should run / the welcome message and menu options should be displayed to the user.
 - Tested by:
   - Clicking on the 'run program' button.
 Reviewing all necessary content is showing
 - Works?
 Yes